YLohkuhl/MaterialSlimes/README.md

 ![Darkoutbreak1](darkoutbreak1.png)
 *Here is an example if it goes even further with the process:*
 ![Darkoutbreak2](darkoutbreak2.png)
 Possibly more slimes to be added in the future!
 Also, Tarrs will not eat any of the Material Slimes.. as of now.
-Although, they will still run away from them.. besides the Self Discovery Slime.
-They will go towards it for food, and once it is satisfied it will just jump around happily as if its all fine.
+Although, they will still run away from them.. some of them won't do so!

 ## Special Thanks